corda/corda-docs-portal/content/en/tools/digital-currencies/launching-the-dc-demo.md

     parent: digital-currencies
     identifier: digital-currencies-launching-demo
     description: "Digital Currencies documentation describing how to launch the Digital Currencies demo"
-title: Launching the the Digital Currencies Demo
+title: Launching the Digital Currencies Demo
 ---

 In a browser access the relevant URL: